vain/pdfPres/README.md

 The visibility of the cursor in the presentation window is disabled by default.
 In case there is no pointing device available the cursor can be set to visible.

+To directly jump to a specific slide just type the slidenumber and press [G] or [RETURN].

 Private notes can be viewed in a notepad on the left side.
 A file containing the notes can be loaded with the appropriate open-icon below the notepad.
-You can edit your notes from inside pdfPres by pressing the edit button.
-And of course, notes can be saved to a file.
+You can edit your notes from inside pdfPres by pressing the edit button or [i].
+To return to normal mode either press the edit button again or press [ESC].
+Of course, notes can be saved to a file using the save or saveAs buttons.

 Optionally, an external program can be attached via a pipe.
 The number of the slide which is currently shown will be written to that pipe.
 So,